-In May this year we sailed a Rhine River cruise from Basel, Switzerland, north to Amsterdam with Viking River Cruises.
+In May, 2017 we sailed a Rhine River cruise from Basel, Switzerland, north to Amsterdam with Viking River Cruises.
 Amazingly, this is our fifth river cruise, fourth with Viking, and we’re surprised, even ourselves, at how much we enjoy these experiences.

 What we appreciate in a river cruise is the combination of onboard relaxation and interesting shore excursions.
 Viewing the world from the unique perspective of the river is always alluring.
 (It reminds me of canoeing the Mississippi when I was young, marveling at how familiar places became suddenly exotic seen from the water surface.)
 But it’s this blend of easy-going life on the ship with charge-ahead discoveries on shore that makes this type of travel appealing.

-Viking’s Rhine Getaway cruise was a good example of shore excursions done right.
-Granted, the itinerary’s pace allows for little more than a survey course in local culture and history.
+Vikings Cruise's Rhine Getaway cruise was a good example of shore excursions done right.
+Granted, the Viking Cruise Rhine itinerary’s pace allows for little more than a survey course in local culture and history.
 But we appreciate the introductions and tend to return to places we like at another time.

 Basel (four days on our own)